jack-garigliano/jack-garigliano.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I’m a graduate student in Political Science at Northwestern University.
+I’m a doctoral candidate in Political Science at Northwestern University.
 I’m interested in political economy, political organizations and movements, and inequality.
-My dissertation project studies how ongoing changes to the nature of work affect our experience with and engagement in political life in the United States.
+My dissertation project studies how power and precarity in workplaces and labor markets affects political life in the United States.

+My work has been published in_[_Party Politics_]_([url](https://journals.sagepub.com/doi/full/10.1177/13540688231199448)) and my current research is supported by the Russell Sage Foundation, the APSA Centennial Center, and the Consortium for the American Political Economy.
+My school recently did a profile on me that you can read [here]([url](https://www.tgs.northwestern.edu/about/our-people/spotlight/jack-garigliano-hehim.html)).

-Here you can find out more about the things I’ve been working on.
+On these pages you can find out more about the things I’ve been working on.
 You can also get in touch through any of the options listed below.